Kiruthikaa2512/ml_classification_kiruthikaa/README.md

 This project uses the Mushroom dataset to predict whether a mushroom is **edible** or **poisonous** based on its physical characteristics.
 The goal is to explore feature patterns, train classification models, and compare their performance.
 Two models were implemented: **Random Forest** and **Logistic Regression**, using categorical features such as odor, gill size, cap color, and habitat.

+## **Extension: Dataset 2**:
+In addition to the core mushroom classification task, this notebook includes a bonus experiment using the Wine Recognition Dataset to demonstrate workflow generalization to multiclass numeric data.

 ## Objectives

 - Implement and evaluate two classification models: